poorva-r/Legal_Assistant/README.md

 pip install -r requirements.txt

-- Check if all are installed
+- Check if all are installed: pip list

-pip list

 - create the .env from template and add api key